 August 23: Justice for Sale; Pushing the Elephant

 Handmade & Bound Nashville is a festival celebrating independent publications and printed matter, featuring artists’ books, zines, mini-comics and prints.
 This is an event for publishers and artists (as well as zine distros) to come together to sell and/or trade their handmade and affordable publications and creations.
 Admission is free and open for all ages.

 Make sure to check out the Handmade & Bound Nashville blog and Facebook page to stay updated on all festival news!
-Handmade & Bound Volume 4 will be held October 4, 2014.
-The Brownlee O. Curry, Jr. Gallery space will feature local artists’ poems, prints and art books as well as books created through Poetry & Printmaking, a series of partnership workshops between Watkins Community Education and local community organizations.
+Handmade & Bound, Issue No. 4 will be held October 4, 2014.
+The Brownlee O. Curry, Jr. Gallery space will feature local artists’ poems, prints and art books as well as books created through Poetry & Prints, a series of partnership workshops between Watkins Community Education and local community organizations.
 For more information on how to get involved with these workshops please email [email protected]

 Poetry & Printmaking is funded in part by a MetroArts ArtsAccess Grant.
 Handmade & Bound is hosted by Watkins Community Education and the Watkins Library and is funded in part by The Community Foundation of Middle Tennessee.

 Our teacher programs provide professional development opportunities for K-12 art educators to engage in hands-on artmaking activities and develop strategies for incorporating thematic and contemporary art-driven ideas, projects, and techniques into curricula.
 These programs are a chance for educators to rejuvenate their creative juices in a community of peers while developing new art skills for themselves and ideas for the classroom.

 Carving and Clay: Exploring the Work of William Edmondson and Friends

 9:00am – 4:00pm